DigitalState/Platform/platform/documentation/index.md

 ## Playbooks

-- [Architecture](playbooks/architecture.md)<br>The core concepts of the Platform and general architecture of playbooks.
+- [Structure](playbooks/structure.md)<br>The structure behind playbooks, tasks and roles.
-- [Available Commands](playbooks/commands/index.md)<br>The list of available commands related to orchestration and development.
+- [List of Available Playbooks](playbooks/playbooks.md)<br>The list of available commands related to orchestration and development.